-Dussehra is a very important festival of Hindu Religion.
+Dussehra is a very important festival of the Hindu Religion.
 It is celebrated every year by people all over India.
 It is celebrated on the tenth day of the Shukla Paksha of the mountain month.
 It is a religious and traditional celebration.
-Dusshera word is related to shakti, just like Saraswati is worshipped for knowledge in the same way monther Durga is worshipped for shakti.
+Dussehra’s word is related to shakti, just like Saraswati is worshipped for knowledge in the same way mother Durga is worshipped for shakti.

-It is said that on this day Shri Rama killed the demon Ravana and mother Durga Had killed the demon Mahishasura and Maa Durga had taken the form of Maa Mahishasura Mardani and killed the demons of Chand-mund and Shri Ram Ji worshipped Maa Durga and killed Ravana.
+It is said that on this day Shri Rama killed the demon Ravana and mother Durga Had killed the demon Mahishasura and Maa Durga had taken the form of Maa Mahishasur Mardini and killed the demons of Chand-mund and Shri Ram Ji worshipped Maa Durga and killed Ravana.
 Therefore, Dussehra is also known as Durga Puja in other areas of Bengal.

 Happy Dussehra Images

 Dussehra is celebrated in different forms in different parts of the country.
 Indian people celebrate this festival with joy.
 On the day of Dussehra or Vijayadashmi, the crowd starts in the markets from the morning itself.
 The shops of toys, sweets, and fruits are decorated and there are various stalls on the roads too.
 Food shops are crowded.
 Different types of delicious food are prepared at home.

 Children are very happy with the sound of firecrackers and fireworks.
 Thus Dussehra is celebrated to symbolize the victory of good over evil.
 Power is very important in life, so devotees pray to Shakti from Mother Durga.
 Statues of Mahishasura Mardini Maa Durga are installed in the provinces of Pt.
 Bengal, Bihar, Jharkhand, etc. The recitation of Durga Saptashati continues for nine days.
 On the day of Vijayadashami, there is a program of immersion of the idols of Goddess Durga.